veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/card-image.md

-{
-  "name" : "card-image",
-  "type" : "Component",
-  "category": “Layout”,
-  "version" : "1.0.0",
-  "averageRating" : 1,
-  "description" : "Card image contains an image and it stretches the image to the container width. “, "platformSupportVersion" : "4.0.0",
-  "publisher" : "Ayush"

-}

-## Guide:
 ### Overview:
 A card image component contains an image, and it can be used alone as well as it can be put inside a card.